Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Results

-All the objects with an angular size larger than the beam major axis are resolved and classified as extended.
-In all the targets belonging this class, the compact central emitting source is surrounded by extended emission.
-Among these, three sources (PG0804+761, 2MASXJ1653+23 and PG1425+267) exhibit multiple components (Fig.~\ref{img:MC}), where some features are well distinguished from the central compact structure, unambiguously extending for several arcseconds, and are not associated with neighbour sources (see also Fig.~\ref{sed:PG0804+761}; \ref{sed:PG1425+267} and \ref{sed:2MASXJ1653+23}).
+All objects with an angular size larger than the beam major axis are resolved and classified as extended.
+In all the targets that belong to this class, the compact central emitting source is surrounded by extended emission.
+Among these, three sources (PG0804+761, 2MASXJ1653+23, and PG1425+267) exhibit multiple components (Fig.~\ref{img:MC}), where some features are well distinguished from the compact central structure, unambiguously extended for several arcseconds, and are not associated with neighbouring sources (see also \ref{A:SEDs}).
 We measure the maximum extension of these three targets with the ruler tool in \texttt{CASAviewer}, taking as a reference the 3$\sigma_{rms}$ contours.

-At both 1.5 and 6 GHz 10/22 ($\sim45\%$) targets belong to the class of extended sources, with 3 of them being multi-components ($\sim14\%$ of the total sample).
+At both 1.5 and 6 GHz 10/22 ($\sim45\%$) targets belong to the class of extended sources, with three of them being multi-components ($\sim14\%$ of the total sample).
 In LoTSS images 11 objects are resolved with the same number (3) of multi-components seen by JVLA.
 The results are summarised in Table~\ref{tab:elongations_combined}.

-We also note that there are two targets showing adjacent radio emission, namely PG0947+396 and PG0953+414 (Fig.~\ref{sed:PG0947+396} and \ref{sed:PG0953+414}).
+We also note that there are two targets that show adjacent radio emission, namely PG0947+396 and PG0953+414 (see \ref{A:SEDs}).
 However, further multi-wavelength investigation reveals that the emission is unrelated to the targets but is instead associated with an edge-on spiral galaxy in the first case, and a blazar, SDSSJ095651+411558 at $z\sim 0.6$, in the second.

-\subsection{Flux Densities}
+\subsection{Flux densities}

-For the unresolved sources, we extract the integrated flux densities within the $3\sigma_{rms}$ contours from the images at their original resolution, at all frequencies, using the task \texttt{imstat}.
+For unresolved sources, we extracted the integrated flux densities within the $3\sigma_{rms}$ contours from the images at their original resolution, at all frequencies, using the task \texttt{imstat}.

+For extended sources instead, we first match the image resolution of the proprietary data to derive consistent measurements that can be used to compute spectral indices reliably between 145 MHz and 1.5 GHz and between 1.5 and 6 GHz.
+We note that all sources, even when resolved, except for PG1425+267, have sizes smaller than the largest C-band angular scale recoverable by the instrument ($29''$), ensuring no flux loss.
+Hence, only for PG1425+267 we set a cut in baseline length during imaging ($b_{min}\sim2585 \lambda$), so that all data are sensitive to the same scales of emission at both frequencies (see Table~\ref{tab:image_params}).